-YOUR NOTEBOOK It is important for you to have a well organised, and neat notebook to work Make sure you understand all the work produced by the group. on as you learn your mathematics.
-It will help you in reviewing the main ideas that you have learned by looking If you have a question, ask your group members first, before asking your teacher. back at them later.
-Find a way to work out disagreements without arguing.
-Your teacher will sometimes show important points to write down in your - Listen to and help others. notebook.
-You should also make your own decisions about which ideas to Make sure everyone is included and encouraged. include in your notebooks. - Speak just loudly enough to be heard.
+- Make sure you understand all the work produced by the group. - If you have a question, ask your group members first, before asking your teacher. - Find a way to work out disagreements without arguing. - Listen to and help others. - Make sure everyone is included and encouraged. - Speak just loudly enough to be heard.